 Belgium’s multinational workforce is highly skilled and language is key to landing a job in Brussels.
 Unemployment is relatively low compared to other European countries at 8.3 percent in June 2016 (ec.europa.eu).
-With many EU institutions, NATO and other major international organisations and multi-national companies based in Brussels, there are many job opportunities for foreigners in Belgium.
-But keep in mind it is not easy to make it through the tough Belgian laws, and you will need the required documentation, which may include a Belgian work permit (explained below).
+With many EU institutions, NATO and other major international organizations and multi-national companies based in Brussels, there are many job opportunities for foreigners in Belgium.
+But keep in mind it is not easy to make it through the tough Belgian laws, and you will need the required documentation, which may include a Belgian work permit.

 Besides reading our guide to finding jobs in Belgium, here you can find more information on the job market in Brussels, Belgian work permits and where to look to find jobs in Brussels.
 Learning experts Springest, can help you decide which course to follow to help you find your dream job.

 Brussels, being the seat of the European Parliament, can be a big pull-factor for many expats looking to work abroad.
 If you would like to work in the European Parliament, to apply for jobs in these institutions you will need to pass a series of examinations.
 The procedure takes about a year, and at the end, a job is not necessarily certain.
 If working in the European Parliament is not for you, there are many other ways to find jobs in Brussels.

 Most job vacancies in Brussels are for highly skilled workers in the services sector such as finance, international businesses, estate agencies, education, public health and social services.
 There is demand for engineers, technicians, architects, accountants, nurses and midwives, IT staff, sales, teachers, administration, mechanics, and building trades.